DavidKilty/ProjectSubmission3/README.md

 ###  Features - Exisiting Features

-* Randomly generated board.
+ - Randomly generated board.
- - The board is a 5 by 5 grid but.
+ - The board is a 5 by 5 grid.
- - The user cannot see where the computer has generated the position of their snakes (obviously, as it would be much fun otherwise).
+ - The user cannot see where the computer has generated the position of their snakes (obviously, as it would not be much fun otherwise).

 PHOTO

 * The user plays against the comuputer.
 * The python code therefor accepts data input from the user.
-* The computer also keeps track of the socres.
+* The computer also keeps track of the scores.
 * It will not let you enter same data twice.
-* It will not let you enter erronious data, out side the digits of 1 thgroug 5 and the word 'yes' or 'no'.
+* It will not let you enter erronious data, outside the digits of 1 through 5 and the word 'yes' or 'no'.

 PHOTO